honeyspoon/fretboard-memo/README.md

   - [ ] make a focused training mode with user stats
   - [ ] save progress in localstorage
 - [ ] give music theory tricks
+- [ ] make sounds whn a note is played